hahoyer/factorio-mod-ingteb/README.md

 The remidor panel is inspired by the one from Satisfactory.

 ###todo: *(please feel free to rate)*
-- selection from multi-item-entities
 - copy recipe *(See no way do this.
 Help welcome)*
 - provide information on recipe-combinations
 - help on modules
-- help on fuel consumption (see also https://mods.factorio.com/mod/ingteb/discussion/62349f746e0bcc86993ee892)
 - multiplayer
 - involve achievements
 - machine-column for labs